NSC 68: Historical background

 Originally, President Truman did not support NSC 68 when it was brought to him in 1950.
 He believed that it was not specific about which programs would be affected or changed and it also did not go well with his previous defense spending limits.
 Truman sent it back for further review until he finally approved it in 1951.

-The document outlined the de facto national security strategy of the United States for that time (although it was not an official National Security Strategy in the form we know today) and analyzed the capabilities of the Soviet Union and of the United States of America from military, economic, political, and psychological standpoints.
+The document outlined the de facto national security strategy of the United States for that time (although it was not an official National Security Strategy in the form known today) and analyzed the capabilities of the Soviet Union and of the United States of America from military, economic, political, and psychological standpoints.

 NSC 68 described the challenges facing the United States in cataclysmic terms.
 "The issues that face us are momentous," the document stated, "involving the fulfillment or destruction not only of this Republic but of civilization itself."

 The document was declassified in 1975.